filippo-ferrari/munera/README.md

     - If possible, the calculations should take into account the different currencies

 5. **Events**
-    - Options to create events in which to put expenses (vacations, congress, etc)
-    - Each event has a number of people connected to it, expenses can be added to these people
+    ~~- Options to create events in which to put expenses (vacations, congress, etc)~~ ~~- Each event has a number of people connected to it, expenses can be added to these people~~
     - A reports tells which people need to give/take money to which people in order to be even

 ## Known Issues

 - Form still needs more validation when empty, some entities can be created with all null values, even the ones that have constraints throw SQL errors, they need to be gracefully handled.
+- Graphs still need a lot of improvements
-- Creditors and debtors calculations can be improved
+- PeriodUnit and Interval need to be implemented
-- Creditors and debtors need more validation when set in the form (ex. an expense cant have the same creditor and debtor)